matteo-consoli/tictacsnow/README.md

 ## Snowflake Deployment

 1. Load Yaml on stage CONTAINER_HOL_DB.PUBLIC.SPECS.

-Before uploading it, don’t forget to replace <snowflake_registry_hostname> with the appropriate values for your project.
+   Before uploading it, don’t forget to replace <snowflake_registry_hostname> with the value of your account: <your_org-your_account>.registry.snowflakecomputing.com
-2. Check the Loaded File via SQL command:
+3. Check the Loaded File via SQL command:
 ```sql
 USE ROLE CONTAINER_USER_ROLE;
 LS @CONTAINER_HOL_DB.PUBLIC.SPECS;
 ```
-3. Create Service
+3. Create the new service: tic_tac_toe_service
 ```sql
 -- Drop command in case you are creating the service again
 -- DROP SERVICE IF EXISTS CONTAINER_HOL_DB.PUBLIC.tic_tac_toe_service;